 (f) whether the telephone is to be used for government, business, charitable or private purposes, if practicable; and

-(g) any other information required by the ACA by written notice to the licensee.
+(g) any other information required by the ACMA by written notice to the licensee.

 (5) The database must show if a telephone number is an unlisted number.